obedjunias/obedjunias.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Immersed in the dynamic field of NLP, my research converges on two pivotal fronts: NLP for Social Good and NLP for Public Health, with a particular emphasis on mental well-being.
-I'm passionate about leveraging language technology to address societal challenges.
-In the realm of A.I., fairness, ethics, and trustworthiness are non-negotiable.
-As I innovate, I'm committed to ensuring that the potential benefits of NLP are realized with compassion and integrity, fostering a future where technology is a genuine force for societal well-being.
+I'm passionate about leveraging language technology to address societal challenges across diverse linguistic landscapes.
+In the realm of AI, fairness, ethics, and trustworthiness are non-negotiable.
+As I innovate, I'm committed to ensuring that the potential benefits of multilingual NLP are realized with compassion and integrity, fostering a future where technology is a genuine force for societal well-being, accessible to all.
 {style="text-align: justify;"}